Juansecu/cybersource-transactional-api/README.md

 - ### /users
   - **/login** - POST - Authenticate a user.
   - **/register** - POST - Register a new user.

+## Default data

+Default data is inserted into the database when the application starts by the first time.
+For more information, see the `.migration.ts` files inside the `src/**/migrations` folders.